FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 As its name implies, the protection zone exists to prevent weird behavior when sources are placed inside itself.
 Thus, in this case, you will notice that the presence vector turn red.
 This should warn you that what you see may not be related to what you hear.

 Two behaviors can happen when a source is inside the protection zone.
 It can either be replaced at the top of the sphere or being looked at a constant azimuth.
-This behavior is set by the “source over listener head” parameters, which is on by default.
+This behavior is set by the “**source over listener head**” parameters, which is on by default.

 ## The presence of a source